-The Town of Wilkeson utilizes Ecology staff as a resource for technical support and regulatory assistance when needed.
-The Town's stormwater regulations refer to Ecology's 2005 Stormwater Management Manual for Western Washington for minimum stormwater standards.
-The Town also works with Ecology in fulfilling monitoring requirements for National Pollution Discharge Elimination Permit (NPDES) permitting at the Wilkseon Wastewater Treatment Plant.
+The Town of South Prairie utilizes Ecology staff as a resource for technical support and regulatory assistance when needed.
+The Town requires compliance with Washington Department of Ecology National Pollution Discharge Elimination Permit (NPDES) permitting regulations for projects that disturb more than one acre.